 You don’t need to be good at math to be good at budgeting.
 There is nothing beyond simple calculations required and hey, you even have a calculator handy right on your phone.

 The writing part of budgeting will take you 10 minutes (or less) to get started: the majority of it is arming yourself with the right financial knowledge and flexing your willpower muscle every now and again. ?

 Budgeting doesn’t have to mean restricting.

-Using a budget will give you MORE freedom, but first you need to learn how to do it effectively.
-I’ve simplified the task of making your first budget by breaking down into 12 easy-to-follow guidelines.
+Using a budget will give you MORE freedom, but first, you need to learn how to do it effectively.
+I’ve simplified the task of making your first budget by breaking it down into 12 easy-to-follow guidelines.